ujjwal-rana54784/Peer_to_peer_chatapp/README.md

 * `exit` : to exit the terminal
 * `info`  : to get the help dialouge box.

-## There are lot of bugs to work upon, it is just a basic working demo of p2p app which i made as computer networking course project.
-## if you want to work further on this Or understand the code base, i would be happy to help.
+#### if you want to work further on this Or understand the code base, i would be happy to help.
 Reach out to me directly at Ujjwal54784@gmail.com or raise an issue in the repo. 😄